TimeTap23/kolekt/docs/deployment/KUBERNETES_DEPLOYMENT_GUIDE.md

 ---

-## 🚀 **ThreadStorm Kubernetes Deployment Complete!**
+## 🚀 **Kolekt Kubernetes Deployment Complete!**

-Your ThreadStorm application is now running on Kubernetes with:
+Your Kolekt application is now running on Kubernetes with:
 - ✅ **High availability** - Multiple replicas with auto-scaling
 - ✅ **Load balancing** - Ingress with SSL termination
 - ✅ **Monitoring** - Prometheus and Grafana